 1. Set a vision of what you want

-Apple’s vision was to make it easy to get everyone to be part of technology in the future.
+- To start, Apple’s vision was to make it easy to get everyone to be part of technology in the future.
 The main issue was how to create brand fans then mobilize them to spread the word to the masses.

 2. Invest resources in a strategic program